MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-destinations.md

 The **Exports** page shows you all configured exports.
 Exports share specific data with various applications.
 They can include customer profiles or entities, schemas, and mapping details.
 Each export requires a [connection, set up by an administrator, to manage authentication and access](connections.md).

 Go to **Data** > **Exports** to view the exports page.
 All user roles can view configured exports.
 Use the search field in the command bar to find exports by their name, connection name, or connection type.

+> [!TIP]
+> Almost every export option supports B2B and B2C scenarios.
+You might need to choose different entities when configuring the export of data tables.
+In B2B scenarios, some segment exports have to map to the email address of the contacts that belong to a business account.
+The bot for Microsoft Teams can only look up individual customers so it works only in the B2C scenario.

 ## Set up a new export